mskyttner/clb-docker/README.md

 The installation requires a running docker host.
 Please follow https://docs.docker.com/machine/get-started/ to run a local VM using docker-machine (at the time of writing Docker for Mac was awefully slow and is not recommended!)

-If you have docker machine installed you can create or start the default virtualbox VM with:
+If you have docker machine installed you can create or start the default virtualbox VM with at least 8g better 12g of memory:

-	docker-machine create --driver virtualbox default
-	docker-machine start default
+	docker-machine create --driver virtualbox --virtualbox-memory "8192" default docker-machine start default

 The Makefile in this project provides simple targets for installation and usage.